orrymr/blog_r/content/post/post/zulu-stuff/2020-07-20-zulu-article-uzoqhubeka-asebenzele-ekhaya-umantashe-osuleleke-ngecovid-19.md

 2. Who closed themselves off?
 3. Where was the statement taken from?
 4. What is Mantashe the minister of?
+5. How do we know Mantashe is infected with covid?

 ## Questions in isiZulu

-1.a Ubani inkosikazi yaMantashe? (possessive concords 2nd table on https://isizulu.net/grammar/) 1.b Ubani umfazi waMantashe?
-1.c Ubani umkakhe waManthase?
+1. Ubani inkosikazi yaMantashe? (possessive concords 2nd table on https://isizulu.net/grammar/) /  Ubani umfazi waMantashe? / Ubani umkakhe waManthase?
 2. Obani bazivalele?
 (Plural of Ubani is Obani)
 3. Sikhishwe kuphi isitatimendi?
 4. uMantashe ungqongqoshe wani? (possessive, wa+ni)
+5. Siyazi kanjani uMantashe uhaqeke ngeCovid-19?

+## Answers in English

+5. It is said in the statement taken from the president's office

+## Answers in Zulu

+5. Kuthiwa esitatimendi esikhishwe yihhovisi likamongameli